4630 N. Rome Avenue, Tampa, Florida 33603 | p. 813-870-0860 | f. 813-877-9136

-Complete the Online Application - Apply Now link allows you to apply to Tampa Catholic by creating an online account, select an entrance exam date and submit the $50.00 (non-refundable) application fee.
+Complete the Online Application - Apply Now link allows you to apply to Tampa Catholic by creating an online account, select the entrance exam (Huntington E-Score) and submit the $50.00 (non-refundable) application fee.
 Please save your log-in information as you will use this to enroll/register your student.
 You will be provided with a confirmation email.

 Step 2: Documents Needed

 After you complete an application; an email will be sent to you to print documents and give them to your child's present school.
 These admissions documents must be received from their current school before the admissions committee can review their file.